Deionised Water

 How do I get deionised water?

-Kiwi Pollen offers a range of deionisation equipment to suit the needs of all growers, from small orchard owners to large orchard management and contracting companies.
+Kiwi Pollen offers a range of deionising equipment to suit the needs of all growers, from small orchard owners to large orchard management and contracting companies.
 Our deionising systems work by passing source water through a mixed-bed resin that removes both positively and negatively charged ions.
 When the resin becomes exhausted, simply replace it with fresh resin and dispose of the old resin properly.

 How do I know when to change the resin?